The Simpsons season 2: Episodes

+After Mr. Burns falls ill and desperately needs a blood transfusion, Homer discovers Bart has Burns's rare blood type.
+Homer urges his son to donate, promising that they will be handsomely rewarded.
+Having received the blood, however, all Burns does is send the family a card.
+Enraged, Homer writes an insulting reply, but Marge convinces him at the last minute not to send it, but Bart unknowingly mails it anyway.
+Mr. Burns becomes furious and demands that Homer be beaten.
+Smithers calls off the beating, however, on the grounds that this action is no way to thank the man who saved Mr. Burns's life.
+He convinces Burns to instead buy the family a present.

 DVD release

 The DVD boxset for season two was released by 20th Century Fox Home Entertainment in the United States and Canada on August 6, 2002, eleven years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including commentaries for every episode.
 The commentaries were recorded in late 2001.